Read to Succeed

 First Year Active Members Eligible

-Read to Succeed is a five-day summer camp that aims to improve the fluency, vocabulary, and comprehension of third-grade students from JPS schools who have failed their third-grade reading gate test.
+Read to Succeed is a five-day summer camp that aims to improve the fluency, vocabulary, and comprehension of third grade students from JPS schools who have failed their 3rd grade reading gate test.
 The camp will provide a memorable, interactive, and educational summer experience that will foster the development of reading skills.
-The camp will be held June 9-13, 2025.
+Anticipated camp dates are June 8 – 12, 2026.

 Hours: